bitnami/charts/bitnami/thanos/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 7.0.0

+This major updates the MinIO&reg; subchart to its newest major, 9.0.0, which updates authentication parameters.
+Check [MinIO&reg; Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/minio#to-900) for more information.

 ### To 6.0.0